-Luckily, all of that changed this week.
-On Monday, The BBC announced that they were renewing Shetland not just for Season 6, but also Season 7.
-So – assuming nothing completely insane happens, we're getting at least two more seasons.
+Luckily, the BBC has announced that Shetland will return for a sixth and seventh season.
+So – assuming nothing completely insane or tragic happens, we're getting at least two more seasons.

 Shetland Season 6 Premiere Date

 At present, there's no official premiere date for Season 6 of Shetland.
-What we do know is that seasons six and seven, made by Silverprint Pictures for BBC One, will film in 2020 and 2021 in Shetland and locations around Scotland.
-With a filming date in 2020, it's reasonable to expect the Season 6 premiere sometime in early 2021.
+What we do know is that seasons six and seven, made by Silverprint Pictures for BBC One, are being filmed back-to-back in Shetland and locations around Scotland.

 What's in Store for Season 6 of Shetland?